expoolleet/cv_tracker_server/README.md

 # tracking_server
-Tracking server for Raspberry PI
+Server with tracking (CV) capabilities for Raspberry PI